-This course is designed to provide an understanding of the developmental stages of children from three to five years of age by participating in hands-on learning experiences in selected early care and education settings.
+This course is designed to provide an understanding of the developmental stages of children from three to five years of age by participating in hands-on learning experiences in diverse early care and education settings.
 Students will develop an awareness of appropriate adult/child interaction while developing positive employee skills.
-Basic skills in planning and implementing a daily routine and curriculum activities for children from 3-5 years of age are also presented.
+Basic skills in planning and implementing a daily routine and curriculum activities for children from three to five years of age are also presented.
 Students are required to complete a minimum of 45 clock hours of practical work experience.
 A passing grade of "C" or better is required for all ECED majors.
-(Previously known as ECED 1520) Pre- or Co-requisite: ECED 1230 curriculum activities for school age children presented.
-Students are required to complete a minimum of 45 clock hours of practical work experience.
-A passing grade of "C" or better is required for all ECED majors.
-(Previously known as ECED 1545)
+(Previously known as ECED 1520) Pre- or Corequisite: ECED 1220 and 1120